National Philharmonic Orchestra in Warsaw: History

+Recordings

+In the 1945 to 1989 period, the orchestra recorded for Polskie Nagrania Muza, the Polish state recording company, Eterna, Telefunken and Philips.
+After 1989 it recorded for Philips, Polygram, MMC Recordings, Accord and Naxos.

 The Philharmonic has recorded music for several anime series.
 Notable shows include Gankutsuou: The Count of Monte Cristo, Cowboy Bebop, Soukyuu no Fafner, Giant Robo: The Animation, Ah!
 My Goddess: The Movie, Princess Nine, Vision of Escaflowne, Wolf's Rain, Hellsing Ultimate, Genesis of Aquarion, and more recently, Fullmetal Alchemist: Brotherhood.
-It has also recorded music for Namco's Ace Combat 5: The Unsung War, and together with the Hollywood Session Orchestra, for the SEGA action-RPG Phantasy Star Universe.
+It has also recorded music for Konami's Suikoden II, Namco's Ace Combat 5: The Unsung War, and together with the Hollywood Session Orchestra, for the SEGA action-RPG Phantasy Star Universe.
 The orchestra was involved in a major performance for the film Avalon, composed by Kenji Kawai, and part of a performance is shown in the film.
 It also played the soundtrack for the film Battle Royale.
 Most recently, they have recorded music for the Square Enix role-playing video game Final Fantasy XIII.